 Changes to Agricultural Property Relief (APR) and Business Property Relief (BPR)

-From April 2026, the first £1m of combined business and agricultural assets will continue to attract no Inheritance Tax (IHT), but for assets over £1m IHT will apply with 50% relief, at an effective rate of 20%, the Chancellor confirmed.
-The Country Land and Business Association (CLA) see this as potentially effecting 70,000 farms.
+From April 2026, the first £2.5m of combined business and agricultural assets will continue to attract no Inheritance Tax (IHT), but for assets over £2.5m IHT will apply with 50% relief, at an effective rate of 20%.
+Prior to the December 2025 update, the Country Land and Business Association (CLA) warned that the original £1 million cap could impact 70,000 farms.
+With the allowance now raised the number of affected estates is expected to fall sharply, though the precise impact on the largest commercial farms remains to be modelled.

-The most significant change to IHT proposed in the Autumn Budget 2024, is a reform of Agricultural Property Relief (APR) and Business Property Relief (BPR) from April 2026.
+The most significant change to IHT, coming in April 2026, is a reform of Agricultural Property Relief (APR) and Business Property Relief (BPR).
 Currently qualifying assets can attract relief up to 100% of their value from IHT with no overall cap on how much relief can be claimed.

 Furthermore, a reduced 50% relief will also apply for shares designated as ‘not listed’ on the markets of recognised stock exchanges, such as the AIM market from April 2026.